Herefordshire – home of the stunning Wye and Teme

-There are also many smaller venues which offer day ticket coarse fishing including Andy’s Lake, a five acre irrigation lake at Orcop; Canon Bridge Fishery at Madley; the delightful two lake Evesbatch Fishery at Evesbatch; and the pretty Pridewood Hops near Ledbury.
+There are also many smaller venues which offer day ticket coarse fishing including Andy’s Lake, a five acre irrigation lake at Orcop which also has an attractive holiday cottage to let for angling holidays; Canon Bridge Fishery at Madley; the delightful two lake Evesbatch Fishery at Evesbatch; and the pretty Pridewood Hops near Ledbury.
 The Bulmers Angling Club in Hereford also has fishing at Allensmore Pool as well as stretches of the rivers Lugg and Wye.
 Rosefern Pool, just outside Bromyard is also worth a visit and is ideal for anglers of all ages and experience.

 Lake fishing for trout